Meet the 3 Singapore brands used by guitarists from Bruno Mars to DPM Lawrence Wong

 Mr Ho, 44, estimates that the brand has since made about 10,000 guitars.

 The company, which also makes ukuleles, has customers from all over the world, most of whom are from the United States and Europe.
-Its instruments are sold in stores all across Asia, Australia, North America and Europe.
+Its instruments are sold in stores across Asia, Australia, North America and Europe.

-The prices for Maestro guitars range from US$1,195 (S$1,625) to US$6,000, which Mr Ho says are relatively affordable for boutique instruments.
+Prices for Maestro guitars range from US$1,195 (S$1,625) to US$6,000, which Mr Ho says are relatively affordable for boutique instruments.
 Its recently formed offshoot, Hozen – named after Mr Ho’s nickname – makes higher-end custom guitars.

 The most expensive order so far cost US$25,000 due to the quality of the wood.

-Mr Ho, a Singapore Management University (SMU) marketing graduate who trained with Ervin Somogyi, a renowned luthier in California, has a personal touch in every Hozen guitar from start to finish.
+Mr Ho, a Singapore Management University (SMU) marketing graduate who trained with Ervin Somogyi, a renowned luthier in California, works on every Hozen guitar from start to finish.

 “Every single step of the way, I am taking care of it,” he says in an interview at the company’s space in a warehouse in Kaki Bukit.